 Oxtail is a very tough cut of meat, which is why it is best for stewing.
 When stewed for many hours the tough tissues break down and the meat becomes tender and delicious.

 Rabo de toro is traditionally served with homemade french fries at most casual restaurants.
-You’ll also find it served over delicious mashed potatoes (like my Manchego mashed potatoes).
-It would be perfect served with rice too.
+You'll also find it served over delicious mashed potatoes (like my Manchego mashed potatoes).
+It would be perfect served with rice, too.

 Because this is such a rich dish, I would recommend pairing a crisp salad or green vegetable with it on the side.
 In Spain, we don’t usually serve anything as a side (apart from the potatoes!), but I always make a simple salad, sautéed spinach, or roasted asparagus.

-Lastly — the wine!
-This is a rich, hearty dish so it’s perfect paired with a very full-bodied wine.
+Lastly -- the wine!
+This is a rich, hearty dish, so it's perfect paired with a very full-bodied wine.
 You could serve a Spanish Rioja or Ribera del Duero, or even a Toro or more modern Andalusian red wine.

 More Simple Spanish Stews